Safety Training for Arts, Crafts, and Theater Employees

 Individual supervisors must identify job-specific hazards and make sure their employees attend required and recommended safety training for the type of work they perform.

-Required for all employees receiving compensation from UCSD.
-You need to attend only once in your career.
+Required for all employees receiving compensation from UC San Diego.

-Note: IIPP training is recommended for anyone working in a high-hazard environment, regardless of payroll status.
+IIPP training is recommended for anyone working in a high hazard environment, regardless of payroll status.

 Back to top